Families last longer than regimes, says aristocrat

 Yes, we kept living with the haunting souvenir of Prague and Bohemia.
-We were corresponding with our grandmother and aunts who stayed in the homeland.
-We realised (when reading their letters) then what was the miserable reality on the other side of the iron curtain.
+We were corresponding with our grandmother and aunts which stayed.
+We realised then what was the sad reality on the other side of the iron curtain.

 After 1968, we received in our home (which by the way was a private school) Czech emigrants until they were integrated in Switzerland.
 My grandmother, who decided to stay in Munich following the death of our uncle Zdenek did the same there.

-In 1973, we came to Prague on an invitation of the Belgium Embassy.
+In 1973, we came to Prague a on an invitation of the Belgium Embassy.
 Prague life appeared so sad compared to the one we enjoyed in Switzerland.
 There had been no visible progress since pre-war times.
 People avoided to be seen with us in public, although most friendly in private.
 Conversation was refrained, evidently.
-During that visit, we were offered the opportunity to see family properties such as Lobkovice, Lcovice, Bilina, and Roudnice and part of the Lobkowicz Collection in the National Galleries.
+During that visit, we had the opportunity to see family properties such as Lobkovice, Lcovice, Bilina, and Roudnice.

 During all that time abroad, my father kept saying against all the odds, that because families last longer than regimes, we should always be prepared to take our responsibilities should the regime collapse.
 Although I appreciated that he would say that, I, as most, did not believe him, and consequently was not quite ready for what was to come!

 Did your father come from an aristocrat family?
-IS there somewhere for example a castle Ridder?
+Does exist somewhere for example a castle Ridder?

 Would you remember what did you do on the17th of November 1989?

-PROFESSION: RESTITUENT AND ALL THE JOBS THAT FOLLOWS
+PROFESSION: RESTITUENT AND ALL THE JOBS THAT IMPLIES

 What has to be done first if you have restituted a property?
 Which authority you have to go to visit first?